Linville Falls Plunge Basin Trail

 The Plunge Basin Trail is exceptional.
 It’s incredibly scenic.
 And unlike the more popular Linville Falls Trail, it’s much more secluded.
-The climb back out of the gorge makes a great workout – but with waterfall views this spectacular, it’s undoubtedly worth the effort.
+The climb back out of the gorge is a great workout – but with waterfall views this spectacular, it’s undoubtedly worth the effort.

 Linville Falls Plunge Basin Trail: the hike